Little Tokyo Business Association

 After months of deliberation and with support from Council District 14, the LTBA Board of Directors made the strategic decision in the best interest of our community to terminate the merchant-based B.I.D. by the end of this year and replace it with a property-based B.I.D. capable of providing an expanded safety program, daily street cleanup, professional-level promotion and marketing, and legacy business incentives, among other vital services.

 This is a major and necessary step forward that will benefit our entire community, including property owners, businesses and business professionals, doctors, insurance agencies, cultural schools/classes, service providers, residents, workers, and other stakeholders by: (a) creating jobs; (b) ensuring that our community retains and sustains its unique character, history, and stability; and (c) instituting specialized programs that support the retention of legacy businesses.
-We need your help to do this.

 Facts You Should Know About Little Tokyo